 We refer to our coverage area, which extends from Lincroft due east to Sea Bright, as ‘the Green.’

-The name redbankgreen is meant to connote the colonial-era concept of a village green or town square, where neighbors met to exchange news and opinions, and maybe swap a pig for some kale.
+The name redbankgreen is meant to connote the colonial-era concept of a village green or town square, a place where neighbors met to exchange news and opinions, and maybe swap a pig for some kale.
 Hence, our slogan: “a town square for an unsquare town.”
 Only, this one’s online, and minus the livestock.

 We honor the journalistic ideals of fairness and accuracy with neither fear nor favoritism.
 But sometimes we get a little cheeky.